wdawson/okta.github.io/_source/_standards/OAuth/index.md

 * Okta Authorization Server:
 Use the Okta Authorization Server to perform SSO with Okta or sign in users for apps displayed on the Okta home page.
 Okta hosts and manages the Okta Authorization Server.
-It can&#8217;t be configured, though you can add a [groups claim](/standards/OIDC/index.html#scope-dependent-claims-not-always-returned) and [app-user profile attributes](/docs/api/resources/apps.html#application-user-properties) to a client.
+It can't be configured, though you can add a [groups claim](/standards/OIDC/index.html#scope-dependent-claims-not-always-returned) and [app-user profile attributes](/docs/api/resources/apps.html#application-user-properties) to a client.
 The Access Token minted by the Okta Authorization Server is consumed by Okta APIs.
-The Access Token audience is always Okta specific, so the token can&#8217;t be validated by your applications.
+The Access Token audience is always Okta specific, so the token can't be validated by your applications.

-    >Note: The Okta Authorization Server doesn&#8217;t require that the API Access Management feature be enabled.
+    >Note: The Okta Authorization Server doesn't require that the API Access Management feature be enabled.

 * Custom Authorization Server:
 Use a Custom Authorization Server to secure your APIs.
 Custom Authorization Servers are hosted on Okta, and created and configured by an org administrator.
 You can create and configure Custom Authorization Servers using the Okta Admin UI or the [Custom Authorization Server API](/docs/api/resources/oauth2.html#authorization-server-operations).
 The Access Token minted by a Custom Authorization Server is consumed by your APIs.
 You can specify the audience to make sure that the Access Token is for your APIs.
 Also, custom scopes can be configured to support the authorization for your APIs.

      >Note: Custom Authorization Servers are available as part of the [API Access Management](/use_cases/api_access_management/index.html) feature.